We are now just DAYS away from the start of the 2024-25 college basketball season.

 14. Boogie Fland

-Calipari’s first team at Arkansas will be anchored by this 6-2 guard, who has the talent to be one of the best guards in the SEC this season.
+Calipari’s first team at Arkansas will be anchored by this 6-2 guard, who has the talent to be one of the best players in the SEC this season.
 Fland was committed to Calipari at Kentucky before opting to follow his head coach to Fayetteville.

 15. D.J.
 Wagner